mathematical-structuralism

 What is this notion of priority?
 For the non-mathematical examples such as baseball defenses and governments, one might characterize the priority in terms of possible existence.
 To say that A is prior to B is to say that B could not exist without A. No one can be a shortstop independent of a baseball defense; no one can be vice president independent of a government (or organization).
 Purtroppo, this articulation of the priority does not make sense of the mathematical cases.
 The ante rem structuralist follows most ontological realists in holding that the mathematical structures and their places exist of necessity.
 It does not make sense to think of the natural number structure existing without its places, nor for the places to exist without the structure.

 The dependence relation in the slogans for ante rem structuralism is that of constitution.
 Each ante rem structure consists of some places and some relations.
 A structure is constituted by its places and its relations, in the same way that any organization is constituted by its offices and the relations between them.
 The constitution is not that of mereology.
-It is not the case that a structure is just the sum of its places, since, generalmente, the places have to be related to each other via the relations of the structure.
+It is not the case that a structure is just the sum of its places, Da, generalmente, the places have to be related to each other via the relations of the structure.
 An ante rem structure is a whole consisting of, or constituted by, its places and its relations.

 3. Getting by without Ontology: Structuralism without (Ante Rem) Strutture